 At first glance, there’s no one around to see you if you end up getting down on the balcony.
 But don’t think that it is ultra-private.

 One thing you never, ever want to do — no matter how worked up you get — is sit on the railing.
-Sure, it might put you at a better height to let your partner do some work down there, but it’s not worth it.
+Sure, it might put you at a better height for some things, but it’s not worth it.
 The risk of falling overboard is real, and people do die after plunging into the sea.
-For safety’s sake, we suggest making the railing off limits while making nookie.
+For safety’s sake, we suggest making the railing off limits.

 Sound does travel in all directions